stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 1. Q121 (Alignment and value specification for powerful AI)

-   * Reused component: `OversightTensionFunctional` and `OversightCapacityField`.
+   * Reused components: `OversightTensionFunctional` and `OversightCapacityField`.
    * Why it transfers: alignment proposals require explicit models of when oversight is strong enough to enforce value specifications in practice.
    * What changes: the observables now include alignment specific failure modes, such as deceptive alignment and specification gaming.

 2. Q122 (Corrigibility and control of advanced systems)

    * Reused component: `EvaluationPortfolioTemplate`.
-   * Why it transfers: corrigibility tests can be framed as evaluation portfolios that focus on the system’s responses to shutdown, modification, and correction attempts.
+   * Why it transfers: corrigibility tests can be framed as evaluation portfolios that focus on the system responses to shutdown, modification, and correction attempts.
    * What changes: the task library and risk labels are adapted to control and corrigibility scenarios.

 3. Q123 (Interpretability and internal transparency of frontier models)